veritaserum27/Ground-Truth-Curation-App/README.md

 - Improved editing and viewing experience.
 - Validation and export compatibility for mixed-type queries.

+### 💬 Multi-Turn Conversations

+- String user queries together to simulate multi-turn interactions with the AI system.
+- Reuse existing ground truth definitions or create new definitions for use in a conversation.ß

 ## Installation instructions

 Follow these steps to set up the Ground Truth Curation App:

 1. **Check Prerequisites**

 - Ensure you have Python and Node.js installed (see future documentation for specific versions).
 - Install Git if you plan to contribute.

 1. **Clone the Repository**